WHAT WE DO

 - Utah Health Care Association – long term care/skilled nursing facility

-- Utah Division of Substance Abuse and Mental Health (Crisis Counselors) – behavioral health
+- Utah Office of Substance Use and Mental Health (Crisis Counselors) – behavioral health

 - Association for Utah Community Health – community health centers